wiseman-timelord/aiDEr-Local/README.md

 # aiDEr-Local
 - Its a fork, the main is, [here](https://github.com/paul-gauthier/aider) or [here](https://aider.chat/).
 - Fork Status: Beta - Releases are, tested and working, but further development planned.
-Streaming issues may bring the project to a halt, as it happens too often, communication between ollama and aider.
+Streaming issues may bring the project to a halt, as it happens too often, communication between ollama/litellm/aider.

 ### DESCRIPTION:
 - The aiDEr-Local project includes a set of batch scripts designed to facilitate the setup and execution of the aiDEr application in a local environment.
 The aiDEr-Local.Bat script serves as a user-friendly launcher, providing options to run the application with various configurations, including different models and file inputs.
 It ensures that settings are preserved across sessions through a persistence mechanism, enabling consistent operation without requiring reconfiguration.
 The accompanying Install-Setup.Bat script automates the environment setup, detecting the necessary Python installation, installing dependencies, and ensuring that the environment is properly configured.
 Together, these scripts provide a streamlined and reliable workflow for managing and running the aiDEr application locally.